johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   Pragmatism is what needs to be embraced in order to do.
   Always look for the pragmatic over the Ideological

+- Today is the day, now is the time.
+THis is when/how progess gets made.
+Live by doing.
+Do by focusing fully on the current task at hand.
+   (See Standard Operating System)

 # Amor Fati: Embrace what happens, it couldn't have been otherwise.

 - Need to embrace what happens.